cogdog/tru-collector/README.md

 If you have problems, feature suggestions, piles of unmarked bills to send my way, please [contact me via the issues area](https://github.com/cogdog/tru-collector/issues) on this repo.

+### TRU Collector Sightings

+* Samantha Clarke presenting the way TRU Collector was used to build the [The Compendium of Bothersome Beasties](http://creditcontinue.coventry.domains/beasties/) at the ALTC 2018 Conference https://www.youtube.com/watch?v=e1f5PY-uREE

 ## Requirements

 I will make the big leap of assumption that you have a self hosted Wordpress site and can install themes.
 The TRU Collector is a child theme based on [the free and lovely Fukasawa theme by Anders Noren](https://wordpress.org/themes/fukasawa).
 Install Fukasawa first from your Wordpress Dashboard.